 The Hypothalamus controls distribution of adipose tissue (fat) throughout the body. hCG encourages the hypothalamus to trigger a hormonal cascade which increases mobilization of stored adipose tissue, particularly from the abdomen, hip and gluteal areas.
 This mobilized body fat is then taken to the liver and turned into glucose through a process known as gluconeogenisis (new production of sugar).
 For every pound of mobilized body fat, roughly 1000-2000 calories of glucose is then released into the bloodstream to be utilized by the body for energy.
 This is part of why only 500 calories of food are needed with the diet and why we are not hungry with this drastic caloric restriction, we are essentially living off body fat.

 The calorie restriction starts day 3.
 We give you 7 syringes.
 Each morning you’ll wake up, weigh yourself and inject yourself.
-Dr. McNeil has designed an easy to follow diet plan so that you don’t have to figure out a 500 calorie diet for yourself.
+Dr. McNeil and Dr. Pangia have designed an easy to follow diet plan so that you don’t have to figure out a 500 calorie diet for yourself.
 You have choices of proteins, veggies and fruit that you are able to eat on the diet, and of course we make room for a small snack in between meals!

 Each week you come in, drop off empty syringes so we can safely dispose of them, receive another B-12 shot and meet with Dr. McNeil for a few minutes to ensure weight loss goals are being achieved.
 Then you are sent home with another 7 syringes with a stronger dose than the last week.
 Ultimately you will work yourself up 4 doses of hCG.